mirahush/graduation/Techdebts.md

       - [X] initialize direction property in the constructor of Rover
       - [X] update the method called getCurrentPosition to return the direction in Enum format
         - [X] create enum value for directions so that the first letter is returned
+      - [X] update the method called determineNextDirectionForMoveCommand to work with position.direction

 ### Done
 - [X] Add a test for HelloWorld class.